-Lay leaders and ministry personnel in British Columbia Conference can apply for leadership development events (courses and workshops) that focus on the goals of British Columbia Conference.
+Lay leaders and ministry personnel in Pacific Mountain Region can apply for leadership development events (courses and workshops) that focus on the goals of Pacific Mountain Region.
 A signature is required from M&P Committee (for ministry personnel), or Session or equivalent (for lay leaders) or employing unit, staffing committee or supervisor (for Conference Staff).

 Sample Evaluations from Congregational Learning Fund

 The main goal of this conference was to gather Muslim and Christian young adults between the ages of 20 and 28 to learn more about dialogue, peace building and conflict resolution.
 Participants from across the globe stayed in the same hotel for the duration of the conference which allowed for casual conversations and community building taking place over meals, beside the pool, and just spending time together in the lounge.
 Through our common belief in God and openness to hear more about the lives of each other we were able to gain a great understanding about the lives of those who live in other parts of the world, and how global situations affect our lives.